Lucas73/Auditor00/README.md

 # Auditor00
 Interactive Real Wireless auditor for Learning By Doing

-That code is created for a Master's thesis of Offensive Security.
+This code is created for a Master's thesis of Offensive Security.
 It just works known wireless audit tools that already exists but explaining step by step for understand what is going on.
 Is an interactive tutorial for real contexts.Best way is Learning By Doing.
 Este código está creado para un TFM de Seguridad Ofensiva.